babylonhealth/ios-playbook/Cookbook/Technical-Documents/NewHiresCheckList.md

    teammate.)
 Make sure you download and install Xcode from the Apple Developer Center, rather than the App Store, to avoid unexpected automatic updates.

-1. Install Ruby 2.4.
-If you don't have Ruby or a version manager, you can use RVM to set up Ruby 2.4:
+1. Install Ruby 2.6.3.
+If you don't have Ruby or a version manager, you can use RVM to set it up:

     ```
     \curl -sSL https://get.rvm.io | bash -s stable
     source ~/.rvm/scripts/rvm
-    rvm install 2.4
+    rvm install 2.6.3
-    rvm use 2.4
+    rvm use 2.6.3
     ```

 ## Setup Guide